danieltle/danieltle/README.md

 Thanks for visiting my page, and I hope you find something interesting here!

-P.S.: Of course, as a math nerd, my favourite mathematical objects are [Hausdorff spaces](https://en.wikipedia.org/wiki/Hausdorff_space).
+P.S.: My favourite mathematical objects are [Hausdorff spaces](https://en.wikipedia.org/wiki/Hausdorff_space).
 Can you imagine everyone owning that much space all for themselves?